apigeoneer/100-days-of-code/log.md

 2. Learned about variance, covariance & contravariance & played a bit with higher-order functions & lambdas in Kotlin.
 Started with a dice roller app in the Google Udacity course.

 **Thoughts:** Today wasn't very satisfactory.
-I covered some KOtlin theory, & code.
-Bit I'd like to be able to code more everyday.
-The xml part feels difficult, esp the relative positioning of views.
+I covered some Kotlin theory, & code.
+But I'd like to be able to code more everyday.
+The xml part in Android feels difficult, esp the relative positioning of views.
 I'm not even able to do simple things like rotating a picture & placing caption & date properly on it.
 I hope as I take guided approach to some apps, it'd then be easier to do things on my own:')

 **Link to work:** []() *I'll try to upload the dice roller app tomorrow.